dport96/ITM352/morea/130.Assignment1/experience-Assignment1_alt.md

 *  Use arrays (of objects) to display items and quantities available in a table.
 *  Use forms to process information on a server.
 *  Allow users to select and process multiple products/services.
+*  Using a server to provide and manage shared dynamic products/services information

 **Getting Started:** You can either choose to create a project on your own that meets the above requirements or you can follow the step-by-step guide below to help you create the project.